wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

 Follow the steps given below.

-1. [Create a new integration project](../../develop/create-integration-project) and create a Docker Exporter project by doing one of the following.
+1. [Create a new integration project](../../develop/create-integration-project) and create a Docker Exporter by doing one of the following.

-    1. As part of creating an integration project, you can select the **Docker Exporter** checkbox.
+    1. As part of creating an integration project, you can select the **Docker Exporter** check box.

-    2. You can right click on an existing integration project and select **New** -> **Docker Exporter Project**.
+    2. You can right click on an existing integration project and select **New** -> **Docker Exporter**.

 2. In the **New Docker Exporter** dialog box that opens, enter a name for the Docker exporter and other parameters as shown below.